connect2nelson/connections/README.md

 If you want to participate, join the HipChat team!

+## Work in Progress

+* Updates from github
+* Connection page - are person A and person B compatible?
+How compatible?
+Go to this micro-app to find out

 ## Future Work

 Some other ideas that we had:

-* Updates from other services - includes github, lanyrd, twitter
+* Updates from other services - lanyrd, twitter, meetup
 * Dashboards of aggregate data to discover trends - think a Women in Technology dashboard
-* Connection page - are person A and person B compatible?
-How compatible?
-Go to this micro-app to find out
 * Connection badge - integrated into myTW and gives an at-a-glance indication of your connection strength with an individual